NARUTO-2024/WavBench/README.md

 # Acoustic Multi-round Inference (With audio output)
 python main.py --model step_audio2 --data acoustic_multi_round_generation --audio_output

+# [Optional] Run with custom data directory
+python main.py --model step_audio2 --data basic_code --data_dir /path/to/your/wavbench
 ```

 **Supported Arguments:**
 * `--model`: Model name (e.g., `step_audio2`).
 * `--data`: Dataset name (e.g., `basic_code`, `pro_math`, `acoustic_explicit_generation_emotion`).
+* `--data_dir`: Optional.
+Base directory for WavBench data (Default: ./wavbench).
+Use this argument if you have downloaded the dataset to a specific location other than the default.
 * `--audio_output`: **Important Flag**.
 If set, the model generates audio files in addition to text.
     * **Required** for all **Acoustic** tasks (as evaluation relies on audio).
     * **Optional** for **Colloquial** tasks (useful if you want to check the TTS quality manually).